-Lymphatic vessels are similar to blood vessels.
-They transport fluids throughout the body.
-They also have a unique function.
-They help to remove waste products and toxins from the body.
+Lymphatic vessels are similar to blood vessels and move fluids throughout the body.
+They also help to remove waste products and toxins from the body.

 These fluids, called lymph, contain white blood cells and other immune cells that help to fight infections and diseases.